kosuke14/policyedit_autoupd/README.md

 This is a Python program which is able to modify the device policies on a Chrome OS system, based on [lilac](https://github.com/MercuryWorkshop/lilac).

 ## Downloads:
-You can find the latest pyinstaller'd binaries at: [nightly.link](https://nightly.link/kosuke14/policyedit_autoupd/workflows/build/main).
+You can find the latest pyinstaller'd binaries at: [nightly.link (main)](https://nightly.link/kosuke14/policyedit_autoupd/workflows/build/main).<br/>
+For `/etc/opt/chrome/policies`-compatible JSON format: [nightly.link (mngjson)](https://nightly.link/kosuke14/policyedit_autoupd/workflows/build/mngjson)

 ## Installation:
 You must have Python 3 installed on Linux, with support for virtual environments and pip.